Jack3690/INSIST/README.md

 ## Introduction

-This is a repository dedicated to Indian Spectroscopic and Imaging Space Telescope (INSIST) project.
-It contains Jupyter Notebooks which can be hosted on cloud platforms such as [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb?utm_source=scs-index), [Binder](https://mybinder.org/), and [Gradient](https://gradient.run/notebooks)
+This is a repository dedicated to data simulations for the Indian Spectroscopic and Imaging Space Telescope (INSIST) project.
+It contains Jupyter Notebooks which can be hosted on cloud platforms such as [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb?utm_source=scs-index), [Binder](https://mybinder.org/), and [Gradient](https://gradient.run/notebooks), and webtools which can be accessed using [Binder](https://mybinder.org/).

 This repository contains codes for the following: